heythisisgp/react-2025/readme.md

-this is my react file readme
+this is my  namasthe react course notes